-The SP1 is optionally available in a surface mountable version, which is shown in Figure 2.
-This version features a mounting plate that is attached to the bottom side of the housing.
-The four through holes on the mounting plate can be used for mounting the SP1 onto a flat surface.
-The dimensions of this mounting plate are shown in millimeters in Figure 3.
+For mounting the SP1 please use the included mounting plate.
+The mounting plate is attached to the bottom of the SP1 with the four included mounting screws.
+The four through holes at the corners of the plate allow the SP1 to be fixed onto a flat surface.
 The through holes are compatible to screws with an M4 ISO metric thread.